awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### Region detection

 Amazon S3 buckets are associated with a single AWS Region.
 Mountpoint attempts to automatically detect the region for your S3 bucket at startup time and directs all S3 requests to that region.
-However, in some scenarios this region detection may fail, preventing your bucket from being mounted and displaying Access Denied or No Such Bucket errors.
+However, in some scenarios like cross-region mount with a directory bucket, this region detection may fail, preventing your bucket from being mounted and displaying Access Denied or No Such Bucket errors.
 You can override Mountpoint's automatic bucket region detection with the `--region` command-line argument or `AWS_REGION` environment variable.

 Mountpoint uses [instance metadata (IMDS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to help detect the region for an S3 bucket.
 If you want to disable IMDS, set the `AWS_EC2_METADATA_DISABLED` environment variable to `true`.